5axes/Duplicate/README.md

 - travel
 - cooling
 - dual
-From one extruder to the others
+From one extruder to the others.